dave/wasmgo/README.md

   wasmgo deploy [package] [flags]

 Flags:
+  -b, --build string      Build tags to pass to the go build command.
   -c, --command string    Name of the go command. (default "go") -f, --flags string      Flags to pass to the go build command.
   -h, --help              help for deploy
-  -i, --index index.wasmgo.html   Specify the index page. (default "index.wasmgo.html") -j, --json                      Return all template variables as a json blob from the deploy command.
+  -i, --index string      Specify the index page. (default "index.wasmgo.html") -j, --json              Return all template variables as a json blob from the deploy command.
   -o, --open              Open the page in a browser.
   -t, --template string   Template defining the output returned by the deploy command.
 Variables: Page (string), Loader (string). (default "{{ .Page }}")
   -v, --verbose           Show detailed status messages.
 ```

 ### Example